4 Revenue-Killing Mistakes eCommerce Retailers Make

 A key focus of your customer experience optimisation efforts should be to help visitors find what they’re looking for.
 Recommending pages and products based on a customer’s individual interests and alerting users to relevant offers will persuade them to continue to checkout.

-If you are looking to implement software that will improve the customer journey, our suite of software solutions can help to transform new visitors into loyal customers through carefully placed behavioural overlays, personalised product recommendations and intuitive search functions.
+If you are looking to implement software that will improve the customer journey, our suite of software solutions can help to transform new visitors into loyal customers through carefully placed Behavioural Overlays, personalised Product Recommendations and intuitive Site Search.

 No matter how keen a customer may be, an overly complicated checkout process can put off even the most stalwart of online shoppers.

-If customers are required to create an account to make a purchase, or fill out lengthy forms, they may abandon their basket completely, or try to find the same product on a different website.
+If customers are required to create an account to make a purchase, or fill out lengthy forms, they may abandon their basket to find the same product on a different website.

 One solution is to simplify the process with a guest checkout option – saving customers time and ensuring you secure the all-important conversion.
 You can then always offer the chance to create an account once they have completed their order.